shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 =============================

-“Oh, yes, that Robert.”
+“No, I don’t know that Robert.”
 The priest opened the stable doors.
-“He works with the emperor.”
+“I’ve never heard of any Robert amongst the emperor’s court.”
 He called for a stable hand to prepare a stable for Cloverbraid.
 “Any special requests?”

 Cloverbraid whispered in Larkwren’s ear.